ad-freiburg/qlever-ui/README.md

 # Configure QLever UI

-Assuming that you already have a QLever Instance running and super user created you can now configure your existing QLever backend in you new QLever UI instance.
+Assuming that you already have a QLever Instance running and super user created you can now configure your existing QLever backend in your new QLever UI instance.

 You may access the admin panel by adding `/admin` to the URL you are using for your QLever UI instance and login with the credentials you just created.